tobimd/colorparse/README.md

 Finally, color codes can also be escaped with a "\\" (backslash) to make the program ignore it.

-# Using colorpase in terminal
+# Using colorpase in the terminal

 # Color codes